 However, in order to keep the weight off, you need to make permanent changes in your habits and in your relationship with food.
-You cannot expect to eat the same way as before and to achieve different results.
+You cannot expect to eat the same way as before and achieve different results.

 Think about it.
 If the things that you were doing before made you gain weight in the first place, why would it be any different this time?

-In addition to that, your body strives for maintaining a balance, so if you lose weight, especially if it was at a rapid pace, your appetite will naturally increase.
+In addition to that, your body strives for maintaining a balance.
+So if you lose weight, especially if it was at a rapid pace, your appetite will naturally increase.